akshoy1997/Data-Analyzer/README.md

 # Data-Analyzer
 A HTML+AJAX application using (PHP+MySQL) in backend to convert csv files to table and also perform SQL operations.

-## Few Points to be Mentioned about the Application.
+## Few Points to be Mentioned about the Application

 DATA ANALYZER is an UI application which has the following features: